 Most of the CPA's workload was handled by an extensive committee system which had evolved over the years.
 Issues which affected the petroleum industry were directed to the various committees for special analysis and study.
 While full-time CPA staff coordinated and assisted in the administration of committee activities, policy formulation was the responsibility of committee members, all volunteers.
 In addition to the standing committees (such as land, legal and accounting), special committees were often formed to deal with specific issues on a task-force basis.

-Membership in the CPA was open to individuals, corporations, syndicates, and partnerships who were actively engaged in the oil and gas industry in Canada ("active" members) or who supported industry activity in a variety of ways ("associate" members).
+Membership in the CPA was open to individuals, corporations, syndicates, and partnerships who were actively engaged in the oil and natural gas industry in Canada ("active" members) or who supported industry activity in a variety of ways ("associate" members).
 Refiners and marketers of petroleum products were not eligible for membership.
 Major exploration companies such as Shell, British Petroleum and Gulf Oil made up more than half of the CPA's membership.

 1960s - 1970s

-After a period of modest growth in the 1960s, the Canadian oil and gas industry underwent rapid expansion in the 1970s becoming an important economic force.
-As oil and gas policy assumed a higher political profile, the CPA grew in influence and power.
+After a period of modest growth in the 1960s, the Canadian oil and natural gas industry underwent rapid expansion in the 1970s becoming an important economic force.
+As oil and natural gas policy assumed a higher political profile, the CPA grew in influence and power.
 During this period, the CPA's structure and personnel underwent several changes in an effort to make the association more effective and responsive to the current needs of its member and key audiences.
 In 1978 the numerous committees of the CPA were replaced by general committees, each with several specialized committees organized along functional lines.

 The higher crude oil prices of the 1970s enabled the CPA to expand its operations.

 1980s - 1990s